-As of December 31, 2018, research and development credit carryforwards for federal and state purposes are approximately \$15.2 million and \$6.6 million, respectively.
-In addition, the Orphan Drug Credit Carryover available as of December 31, 2018 is approximately \$74.0 million.
-As a result of U.S. tax reform legislation, federal net operating losses generated in 2018 carryforward indefinitely, however, the Company has federal net operating losses that pre-date U.S. tax reform legislation which begin to expire in 2021 and federal credit carryforwards that begin to expire in 2019.
+As of December 31, 2017, research and development credit carryforwards for federal and state purposes are approximately \$13.2 million and \$8.7 million, respectively.
+In addition, the Orphan Drug Credit Carryover available as of December 31, 2017 is approximately \$67.8 million.
+As a result of the adoption of ASU 2016-09, the Company will no longer exclude \$50.4 million tax benefits that arose directly from equity compensation in excess of compensation recognized for financial reporting in its U.S. federal and U.S. state net operating loss carryforwards.
+There was no net impact on the Company's opening accumulated deficit upon application of this guidance using the modified retrospective transition method as the total cumulative-effect adjustment for previously deferred excess tax benefits was offset by a related change in the valuation allowance.
+The federal net operating loss carryforwards begin to expire in 2021, while the federal credit carryforwards begin to expire in 2019.
 State net operating loss carryforwards begin to expire in 2030, and the state credit carryforwards began to expire in 2016.
 Sections 382 and 383 of the Internal Revenue Code of 1986 subject the future utilization of net operating losses and certain other tax attributes, such as research and development tax credits, to an annual limitation in the event of certain ownership changes, as defined.
 The Company has undergone an ownership change and has determined that a "change in ownership" as defined by IRC Section 382 of the Internal Revenue Code of 1986, as amended, and the rules and regulations promulgated thereunder, did occur in June of 2013.
 Accordingly, about \$231.5 million of the Company's NOL carryforwards are limited and the Company can only use \$16.7 million for the first five years from the ownership change and \$5.7 million per year going forward.
 Therefore, \$169.2 million of the NOL's will be freed up over the next 20 years and \$62.3 million are expected to expire unused which are not included in the deferred tax assets listed above.
-In summary, there are \$296.0 million of NOLs available, out of which \$231.5 million are limited by IRC Section 382.
-At December 31, 2018, there is \$194.5 million available for immediate use and an additional \$5.7 million will free up in 2019.
+In summary, there are \$290.8 million of NOLs available, out of which \$169.2 million are limited by IRC Section 382.
+At December 31, 2017, there is \$196.7 million available for immediate use and an additional \$11.2 million will free up in 2018.